bhediathewolf/bhediathewolf.github.io/_posts/2017-05-29-tinkerers-walkthrough-github-pages-and-jekyll-blog.md

 2. `layout`: as we will encounter later, `layout` is the structure of different types of pages you might have.
 Jekyll is basically storing html in a rigid structure, then, when built, it finds these chunks of html and puts them together with css; voila!
 Your website is served.
 3. `unsplash`: [Unsplash](https://unsplash.com) is a photo sharing site with original photos.
 The best part is that they are very free to use.
 These photos are professionally taken shots that are being uploaded by photographers, and curated by moderators.
 It is a beautiful website, don't blame me for your addiction.

-I am going to make those changes and, commit.
-You, too, should make appropiate changes as you deem fit.
-Anything works as long as nothing on the left side `:` is messed with, for now.

 ## about.html
 This is, again, an obvious page.
 This is the page where we introduce the website, and ourselves.